Only two types of people ask, “How long do AC units last?”. These are:

 The lifespan of AC units spans from less than 10 years to 25+ years.

-That’s quite a long interval; there are several factors that determine how long will an AC unit last (and we’ll cover them all below).
+That’s quite a long interval; several factors determine how long an AC unit will last (and we’ll cover them all below).

 Example: Even the best portable air conditioner can run out of juice in 10 years.
-High-grade mini-split AC units, however, can last for 25 years if properly and regularly maintained through the decades.
+However, high-grade mini-split AC units can last for 25 years if properly and regularly maintained through the decades.

 In fact, the type of air conditioner is the No. 1 factor that determines how long does air conditioner lasts.
 You’ll find 3 key factors as well as easy steps to prolong the lifespan of your AC unit below.
 In the end, we’ll also point out the main indicators if you need to replace your existing air conditioner.